Henri Michaux: Travels

 In 1930 and 1931, Michaux visited Japan, China and India.
 The result of this trip was the book A Barbarian in Asia.
 Asian culture became one of his biggest influences.
 The philosophy of Buddhism and calligraphy later became principal subjects of many of his poems and inspired many of his drawings.
 He also visited Ecuador and published a travelogue book of the same name.
 His travels across the Americas finished in Brazil in 1939, and he stayed there for two years.

 Visual arts

-Michaux was a highly original visual artist, associated with the Tachiste movement in the 1940s and 50s.
-His work often makes use of dense, suggestively gestural strokes that incorporates elements of calligraphy, asemic writing, and abstract expressionism.
-The Museum of Modern Art in Paris and the Guggenheim Museum in New York both had major shows of his work in 1978.
+Michaux was a visual artist of some originality, associated with the Tachiste movement in the 1940s and 50s, although that describes only a small part of his artistic achievement—for example, his hallucinatory representations of faces and heads.
+His work often makes use of dense, suggestively gestural strokes that incorporate elements of calligraphy, asemic writing, and abstract expressionism.
+The Museum of Modern Art in Paris and the Guggenheim Museum in New York both had shows of his work in 1978.

+Adaptations

+Japanese animator Ryo Orikasa adapted Michaux's poetry for the 2023 short film Miserable Miracle, winner of the top animated short prize at the Ottawa International Animation Festival.

 Works

+His complete works were published by Gallimard in three volumes of the Pléiade series, 1998–2004.